moka-guys/dnanexus_arraybackup/README.md

 InsightOps monitors the windows event log and raises an alert via Slack and the MokaGuys email if:
 * The DNANexus upload agent fails to upload a file, returning an error code of 1.
 * The script has not succesfully completed within a week.

-### InsightOps setup
-The Rapid7 InsightAgent is installed on the scanner PC.
-InsightAgent is a system service that monitors the windows event log and sends reports to the InsightOps software.
-Alerts are configured in InsightOps with queries for the appropriate log messages.

 ## License
 Created by Viapath Genome Informatics